Christmas Tree Tart

 2 cloves of garlic

 500g sweet potato or sweet winter squash

-Kale - 150g stems removed or about 5-6 large stems
+150g kale stems removed or 5-6 large stems

 6 large eggs